Political Gadgets home Individual Politician Summary

 Mixed / less clear

-unconventional gas mining speeding things along in Parliament (procedural) a transition plan for coal workers increasing investment in the coal industry climate change mitigation strategies (e.g., carbon capture and storage) the Paris Climate Agreement making TAFE education fee-free increasing housing affordability encouraging Australian-based industry reducing tax concessions for high socio-economic status letting all MPs or Senators speak in Parliament (procedural)
+unconventional gas mining speeding things along in Parliament (procedural) a transition plan for coal workers climate change mitigation strategies (e.g., carbon capture and storage) increasing investment in the coal industry the Paris Climate Agreement increasing housing affordability making TAFE education fee-free encouraging Australian-based industry reducing tax concessions for high socio-economic status letting all MPs or Senators speak in Parliament (procedural)

 Voted against